jaenib/setseeker/README.md

 &nbsp;&nbsp; - Default 30s go up if your tracklists get more than 4 instances of the same id / things are taking too long.

-or run setshazzer.py for download only
+<br>or run <code>python3.11 seekspawner.py </code> for download only

-&nbsp; - needs a previous run of fileshazzer that yielded a tracklist or a manually added tracklist.txt
+&nbsp; - needs a previous run of fileshazzer that yielded a tracklist or a manually added tracklist.txt (that matches the formatting below)